namigazimli/generative_ai_leader/generative_ai_notes.md

 | Access     | Login with a standard Google account. | Access through Google Cloud. |
 | Limitations | It has usage limits (queries per minute, requests per minute, tokens per minute), making it less suitable for large-scale or production-level applications.
 It's primarily intended for initial prototyping or small-scale model deployments | Has a service charge based on your usage. |
 | Advantages | A simplified interface that is easy to get started and use, even for those without deep machine learning expertise. | More flexible quotas for usage, potentially increased upon request.
 Offers enterprise-grade security and compliance features. |

+Choosing the right tool depends on your specific needs and expertise.
+If you're just starting out, Google AI Studio is a great place to learn and experiment.
+If you need a more powerful and scalable solution for professional use cases, Vertex AI Studio is the better choice.

+---

+# The reasoning loop

+The reasoning loop is a key component of a generative AI agent that governs how the agent takes in information, performs internal reasoning, and uses that reasoning to inform its next action or decision.
+It is an iterative, introspective process that continues until the agent achieves its goal or reaches a stopping point.
+The complexity of the reasoning loop can vary greatly depending on the agent and the task it is performing.
+Here's a breakdown of the key aspects of the reasoning loop:
+- **Iterative process**: The reasoning loop is not a one-time operation, but rather a cyclical process where the agent continuously evaluates its progress and determines the next best action to take.
+This loop involves steps for action, tool selection, and observation.
+- **Internal reasoning**: The agent uses its underlying language model to think through the steps it needs to take to complete a task.
+The language model provides the agent with reasoning and logic capabilities.
+- **Decision making**: Based on its internal reasoning, the agent decides on the next course of action.
+This involves choosing the appropriate tools to use and determining the necessary inputs for those tools.
+- **Reasoning frameworks**: The reasoning loop utilizes various prompt engineering frameworks and techniques to guide its reasoning and planning.

+# Prompt engineering techniques

+There are many different prompting techniques that one can use, but we will highlight two of the most common for this course: ReAct prompting and chain-of-thought (CoT) prompting.

+**ReAct prompting** - ReAct is a prompting framework that allows the language model to reason and take action on a user query, with or without in-context examples.

+**Chain-of-thought (CoT)** - Chain-of-thought prompting is a technique where you guide a language model through a problem-solving process by providing examples with intermediate reasoning steps, helping it learn to approach new problems in a more structured and logical way.

+# ReAct prompting

+ReAct, which stands for "reasoning and acting," is like giving an LLM a brain and a pair of hands.
+It allows the LLM to not only think about a problem but also take actions to solve it.
+This is a big step up from traditional prompting, where the LLM could only passively generate text.
+Imagine you're asking an LLM to find you a good Italian restaurant nearby.
+With ReAct, the LLM can:
+- Think: Okay, I need to find Italian restaurants that are close by and have good reviews.
+- Act: I'll search online for Italian restaurants in this area.
+- Observe: Ah, here are some options with high ratings.
+- Think: Which one is the best fit based on the user's preferences?
+- Act: I'll check the menus and see which one has the most appealing dishes.
+- Observe: This one has delicious-looking pasta!
+- Respond: I recommend [restaurant name].
+It has great reviews, is located nearby, and has a fantastic pasta selection.

+This "thought-action-observation" loop allows the LLM to interact with the real world and gather information, making it much more powerful than a traditional LLM.

+## Why is ReAct important?

+- **Dynamic problem solving**: ReAct allows LLMs to tackle complex tasks that require interacting with external resources and adapting to new information.
+- **Reduced hallucination**: By grounding the LLM's reasoning in real-world data, ReAct can help reduce the risk of generating incorrect or nonsensical information.
+- **Increased trustworthiness**: The ability to see the LLM's reasoning process and how it interacts with external sources makes its responses more transparent and trustworthy.

+## Key components of ReAct

+- **Think**: The LLM generates a thought about the problem, similar to CoT.
+- **Act**: The LLM decides what action to take, such as searching the web, accessing a database, or using a specific tool; the LLM specifies the input for the action, like a search query or database command.
+- **Observe**: The LLM receives feedback from the action, such as search results or database entries.
+- **Respond**: The LLM generates a response, which could involve providing an answer to the user, taking further actions, or formulating a new thought for the next iteration.

+## ReAct in action

+ReAct has been successfully used in various applications, including:
+- **Question answering**: LLMs can use ReAct to access external knowledge sources and answer questions more accurately.
+- **Fact verification**: LLMs can verify claims by searching for evidence online.
+- **Decision making**: LLMs can use ReAct to gather information and make informed decisions in interactive environments.

+The agent provides a prompt to the model, asking it to generate the next step and its corresponding output, which may include a thought, an action (including a tool choice), an action input, and an observation.

+# Chain-of-thought (CoT)

+Remember prompt chaining?
+Where you keep prompting in the same thread so the LLM keeps your chat history and learns more as you go?
+Well, you can do something very similar behind the scenes for your user using chain-of-thought (CoT) prompting.
+CoT enables reasoning capabilities through intermediate steps.
+Think of CoT as a way to make LLMs even smarter by teaching them to think step-by-step, just like a human would.
+Instead of just giving the LLM a prompt and expecting an answer, you guide it through the reasoning process.
+You provide examples of how to solve similar problems, showing the steps involved.
+This helps the LLM learn to approach problems in a more logical and structured way.
+It is similar to teaching a student to think out loud.
+You're teaching the LLM to think out loud.
+By showing it the intermediate steps, you're helping it develop a "chain of thought" that leads to the correct answer.

+## Why is CoT important?

+CoT is a powerful technique that helps LLMs think a bit more like humans.
+By guiding them through the reasoning process, we can unlock their full potential and achieve even more impressive results.
+- **Improved reasoning**: CoT helps LLMs solve complex problems that require logical thinking.
+- **Better accuracy**: By breaking down problems into smaller steps, CoT can lead to more accurate results.
+- **Enhanced explainability**: CoT makes it easier to understand how the LLM arrived at an answer, which is important for building trust and transparency.

+## Key components of CoT

+Just like there are different ways to solve a problem, there are different ways to implement CoT.
+Some popular techniques include:
+- **Self-consistency**: Encouraging the LLM to generate multiple solutions and choose the most consistent one.
+- **Active-prompting**: Allowing the LLM to ask clarifying questions or request additional information.
+- **Multimodal CoT**: Combining text with other forms of data, like images or videos, to enhance reasoning.

+## CoT in action

+Chain-of-thought prompting has been successfully used in various applications, including:
+- **Complex reasoning tasks**: LLMs can use CoT to break down complex problems into smaller, more manageable steps, leading to more accurate solutions in tasks like math word problems or logical reasoning puzzles.
+- **Explanation generation**: LLMs can use CoT to generate step-by-step explanations for their answers, making their reasoning process transparent and understandable, which is crucial for building trust and identifying potential errors.
+- **Multi-step planning**: LLMs can use CoT to plan and execute complex tasks that require multiple steps, such as writing a story, planning a trip, or debugging code.

+# Choosing a prompting framework

+There are many other frameworks and techniques that can be used for prompt engineering and within your reasoning loop.
+All these different techniques can be combined and leveraged in different ways depending on the use case.
+The best framework for you will depend on your use case.
+For example, while both ReAct and CoT enhance LLM reasoning, they have different strengths:
+- CoT focuses on internal reasoning, guiding the LLM through a chain of thought.
+- ReAct focuses on external interaction, allowing the LLM to gather information and take actions in the real world.

+In fact, ReAct and CoT can be combined for even more powerful results.
+By integrating both techniques, we can create LLMs that are capable of both deep reasoning and dynamic interaction with the world around them.